2023-08-16 12:00:00

 The Walser Daniela Großschädl is responsible for the Flachgau.
 “We assess the actual need for care, take care of the best possible support for caregivers and customers and try to find a balance in conflict situations,” says Großschädl.
 It primarily places carers from Eastern and Southeastern Europe: “The carers work on a self-employed basis.
 Before we place them, there is a so-called ‘matching’ so that customers and carers really fit together.”

 The aid organization is pushing for further increases in funding for 24-hour care.
-“It’s about the customers being able to afford the care even if the fees are rising.
-You will have to think about how the caregivers can be paid better fees,” says Großschädl.
+“It’s regarding the customers being able to afford the care even if the fees are rising.
+You will have to think regarding how the caregivers can be paid better fees,” says Großschädl.
 These forces are very mobile.
 Austria must remain attractive for caregivers in the medium and long term and prevent their migration.
 “We’ve fallen behind a bit lately.”
 At the moment, however, all customer inquiries can still be served well.

 picture id=3 style=quote>

-Caritas currently looks after around 35 customers in the province of Salzburg as part of 24-hour care – most of them in the city and in Flachgau.
+Caritas currently looks following around 35 customers in the province of Salzburg as part of 24-hour care – most of them in the city and in Flachgau.
 Around 70 of the 730 Caritas caregivers in Austria work in the province of Salzburg.
 The need can still be covered to date, but the challenges are getting bigger, emphasizes Jakob Wiener, Head of Mobile Services at Caritas Salzburg: “Overall, the number of caregivers in Austria has been falling for years.
 Due to the improved economic situation in the countries of origin, the Personal care in Austria has become significantly less attractive.
 In addition, the need for care is getting later and later and is therefore becoming more and more complex.”

 From September, the funding for 24-hour care for people in need of care at home should at least be increased.
 Instead of 640 euros, there should be around 800 euros if two independent caregivers are used.
 If the supervisors are hired, instead of 1280 euros, there are 1600 euros.
 Industry representatives emphasize that this only compensates for a loss in value that has not been adjusted for 15 years.